 The Unit at Oregon State College operated on a wartime basis through the academic year 1945-46 with a total of 190 students.
 The Unit was originally located at the first Snell Hall, which is currently called Ballard Extension Hall.
 The cadets, as they were called at the time, lived and ate in "U.S.S.
 Snell Hall".

 The first Naval Armory was initially housed in Quonset huts next to the Forestry building.
 On 15 June 1946, the Unit reverted to a peacetime status and the Naval Science students no longer were provided with housing and meals at Navy expense.
 The Unit has continued to the present on this basis with the students enrolled as midshipmen, U.S. Naval Reserve.
 In 1952, the Department of Naval Science was moved to a larger set of Quonset huts in the field now occupied by West Hall.
-In 1959, the Naval Armory buildings were moved to their present location on Washington Way.
+In 1959, the Naval Armory buildings were moved to Washington Way.
 Naval ROTC at OSU hosted the first foreign-exchange students and five midshipmen from the Imperial Iranian Navy in 1969.